CanonicalLtd/maas-docs/en/index.md

 controllers residing on the same system.
 A no-fuss way to achieve this is by installing the `maas` metapackage, or by installing from the Ubuntu Server ISO.

-Multiple region and rack controllers are required if nodes need to be organised into different subnets and high availability and/or load balancing is desired.
+Multiple region and rack controllers are required if [high availability](manage-ha.md) and/or load balancing (see HA page) is desired.

 It's important to note that the all-in-one solution will provide a DHCP service.
 Review your existing network design in order to determine whether this